scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Notes:
 * Unlike some other metaprogramming systems for Scala, we do not create synthetic constructor symbols for traits and objects.
-* Constructor symbols don't support any properties.
+* Supported properties for constructor symbols are:
+  * `PRIMARY`: set for primary constructors.
 * Constructors don't have type parameters and return types, but we still represent their signatures with `MethodType`.
 In these signatures, type parameters are equal to `List()` and the return type